prashantzzz/Guvi_TS_Form_Prashant/readme.md

 httpserver `npm install -g http-server`

 Run the project using `npm run build`

-Then run the server using `http-server`.
+Then run the server using `http-server`

 ![My Mockapi Dashboard](image.png)